MaximeCaute/NumberToLineSoftware/README.md

 # TODO

-- Warning : if there are feeback videos, children should be prompted to have headphones
 - Allowing for custom config for intervention
 - Points maximum should be implemented.
 - Make it usable for teachers to give a note (should be an option).